zacmontague/TelescopingJets/README.md

 $ ./NTupler 1 pythia\_wz.root NTuple\_wz.root

+#### What :
 This will process the 500 events generated with the MakeNTupleFromPythia code and do the following:
 1) run jet finding on the truth constituents
 2) determine truth flavor of jets via dR matching using the truth 4-vectors from the (W,Z)
 3) calculate basic TJet volatility for these jets

 The output will be saved in the file NTuple_wz.root

+#### TODO :
+1) Implement some scheme to model pileup contributions to the input\_particles list by creating a new input\_particles\_with\_pileup list or something like this.

+2) Implement scheme to create new container of input particles that mimicks a toy calorimeter.

+3) Implement analysis tools/code previously developed by Alex to calculate further telescoped quantities.

 ################################
 # Running MiniNTupleAnalysis